pantrypoints/sp/content/en/research/countries/china/xi/chapter-09.md

 accordance with the law.
-From the revision, improvement and in-depth implementation of the Constitution, to the continuous improvement of the basic political system of the People's Congress and the system of multi-party cooperation and political consultation under the leadership of the Communist Party of China, the system of regional ethnic autonomy and the system of grassroots mass autonomy, to the promotion of the reform of the leadership system of the Party and the state, the promotion of the rule of law, the rule of law in socialist democratic politics, and the strengthening of supervision and restraint on the operation of power, all these have fully demonstrated the Party's
+From the revision, improvement and in-depth implementation of the Constitution, to the continuous improvement of the basic political system of the People's Congress and the system of multi-party cooperation and political consultation under the leadership of the CCP, the system of regional ethnic autonomy and the system of grassroots mass autonomy, to the promotion of the reform of the leadership system of the Party and the state, the promotion of the rule of law, the rule of law in socialist democratic politics, and the strengthening of supervision and restraint on the operation of power, all these have fully demonstrated the Party's